microsoft/EntraSuite-Training/Scenarios/Scenario1.md

 1. Sign in to the Microsoft Entra admin center with at least a Security Administrator role.
 2. Go to **Identity > External Identities > Cross-tenant access settings**.
 Select **Organizational settings**
 3. Select **Add organization**.
-4. Enter the organization’s full domain name (or tenant ID).
+4. Enter the organizationï¿½s full domain name (or tenant ID).
 5. Select the organization in the search results.
 Select **Add**.
 6. Confirm the new organization (that inherits its access settings from default settings) in **Organizational settings**.
 	![image 3] (../images/VID-03.png)